Colonial Heights, Virginia: Historical attractions

-Three area attractions with historic roots are Violet Bank, Swift Creek Mill, and the world's largest Arby's.
+Three area attractions with historic roots are Violet Bank and Swift Creek Mill.
 There are also several parks in the area, including Fort Clifton Park, Dimmock Boat landing, and White Bank Park.

 Geography

 According to The Comparative Guide to American Suburbs, Colonial Heights's elevation is 95 feet.

 Colonial Heights is located at 37°15′44″N 77°24′9″W (37.262257, -77.402728).

 According to the United States Census Bureau, the city has a total area of 7.8 sqmi, of which 7.5 sqmi is land and 0.3 sqmi of it (3.7%) is water.

-Colonial Heights is located on just north of the Appomattox River across from the modern-day City of Petersburg at the river's fall line It is located south of Chesterfield County (practically surrounded by it except for a south border with Petersburg) and in some areas, Swift Creek divides the city from the county.
+Colonial Heights is located on the Appomattox River and north of the modern-day City of Petersburg at the river's fall line.
+It is located south of Chesterfield County (practically surrounded by it except for a south border with Petersburg); in some areas, Swift Creek divides the city from the county.